MartinFerret/MartinFerret/README.md

 ### 🤙 Martin Ferret

-⚓ I'm from France
+* ⚓ I'm from France
-🧙 I'm working on an awesome secret project 🤫
+* 🧙 I'm working on an awesome secret project 🤫
-:mal
+* 🖋️ Feel free to ask me about things I master
-⚡ Fun Fact : I'm a football lover 😍
+* ⚡ Fun Fact : I'm a football lover 😍

 ### ⚒️ Tech I use